nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to mark a task as completed using the task's index
-2. HEY MATEz searches for the task index and changes the status of the task in the list to be completed
+2. HEY MATEz searches for the task index
+3. HEY MATEz changes the status of the task in the list to completed

 Use case ends.

 **Extensions**
 * 1a.
-Task index does not exist in the list of tasks
+Task index does not exist in the currently displayed list of tasks
     * 1a1.
 HEY MATEz shows an error message

 Use case ends.